tnkteja/AppleManApple/README.md

 If I cant get my windows back ..
 I will just use wine like I use on any other linux machine to get my favourite sofware running.
 [2]

 ## Complaints

 1. There is no `insert`  button on Apple. :
+2. There is no package manager for MAC.

 ## References
 1. _https://support.apple.com/kb/PH18606?locale=en_US&viewlocale=en_US_